 Sakai’s 17th Division (53rd, 54th and 81st Regiments less several battalions deployed to other islands) was redeployed from China between October and November, and established its headquarters at Gavuvu to the east of the Willaumez peninsula.

-Kagesa’s 38th Division (228th, 229th and 230th Regiments), together with the 8th Area Army and detachments from other units, garrisoned Rabaul.
+Kagesa’s 38th Division, comprising the 228th, 229th and 230th Regiments, together with the 8th Area Army and detachments from other units, garrisoned Rabaul.

 'Backhander' was an initial step in the southern component of the 'Elkton' plan agreed in April 1943 to cut off and isolate, at the eastern end of New Britain and in New Ireland, the 8th Area Army, which would then be left 'to wither on the vine' for the rest of the war as the Allies pushed on toward the Japanese home islands.

 'Backhander' was preceded by the 'Director' (i) capture of the Arawe peninsula, on the south coast of New Britain to the east of Cape Gloucester, as a PT-boat base and also to divert Japanese eyes from the island’s north coast.
 The peninsula had been taken with little difficulty on 15 December 1943 by Brigadier General Julian W. Cunningham’s 112th Cavalry of Major General Innis P. Swift’s 1st Cavalry Division.
 The Japanese slowly moved two battalions from Rabaul by along the coast by barge and overland along jungle trails, and these were able to attack the US positions from the end of the month.
 The attack was beaten back, and in mid-January 1944 Cunningham’s men, reinforced by tanks and artillery, destroyed the last vestiges of a Japanese capability round their perimeter.